 Safety will be assessed throughout the study by a number of evaluations including: monitoring of AEs, preinjection and postinjection monitoring, blood and urine samples will be collected, physical examination, vital signs, and follow-up phone calls will be performed.
-Blood samples will also be collected for the PK assessment of pegcetacoplan (select sites), anti-therapeutic antibodies, complement profiling (select sites), genotyping, and clinical repository (if the subject consents to this portion).
+Blood samples will also be collected for anti-therapeutic antibodies, genotyping, and clinical repository (if the subject consents to this portion).